Man convicted of slaying Indee Police Officer Pearce in 1956 dies in prison at 84

 Nutter would later tell the court that he pulled the trigger because he “was scared.”
 His effort to reload the gun failed as the gun stuck.
 Meanwhile another officer stepped into the front room, and after Nutter told him to throw his gun down, that officer stepped back into the back room instead.

-Nutter then retrieved Pearce’s revolver, and escaped before being eventually apprehended on Iowa Highway 150 by law enforcement.
+Nutter then retrieved Pearce’s revolver which had fallen under his body, and escaped before being eventually apprehended on Highway 150 by law enforcement.

-At a two-day court hearing on Feb.
-7 and Feb 8, 1956, it was determined that the offense was murder in the first degree.
+At court hearings on Feb.
+7 and Feb 8, 1956, it was determined that the offense was murder in the first-degree.
 Two days later, District Court Judge Shannon B. Charlton, sentenced Nutter to death by hanging.

 Appealing to the Iowa Supreme Court, Joseph Thornton, Nutter’s attorney, argued that the offense did not rise to the definition of first-degree murder, but the court found “no merit” in this argument.